Younesnz/Volunet/README.md

 6. **Responsibility and Social Impact:** By promoting events organized by non-profit organizations and focusing solely on community-oriented initiatives, the platform upholds its responsibility to maximize social impact and create lasting change.

-### Devices

-The website is thoughtfully designed to deliver a seamless experience across various devices, including desktops, laptops, tablets, and mobile phones, ensuring that users can engage with the platform effortlessly.

-### User Experience and Community Impact

-At the heart of Volunet lies a commitment to providing users with a rewarding and enriching user experience.
-Through thoughtful design and intuitive functionality, the platform encourages users to explore, contribute, and engage in volunteer opportunities that are both fulfilling and impactful.

-By focusing exclusively on volunteering events organized by non-profit organizations, Volunet ensures that every user's time and effort translate into meaningful contributions to their communities.
-The platform's dedication to social responsibility instills a sense of purpose among users, fostering a stronger connection to their local communities and the causes they support.

-Volunet's collaborative approach promotes unity among individuals from diverse backgrounds, reinforcing the notion that collective efforts can lead to transformative change.
-As users share their experiences, ratings, and comments, they contribute to a community-driven ecosystem that inspires others to participate and join the movement for positive social change.

----

-## Implemented Features

-The following features have been implemented in the Volunet project:

-- User registration and login functionality
-- Application submission and verification process
-- Event interaction (comments, ratings, likes)
-- Event reporting and banning mechanism
-- Comprehensive notification system

-## Access Levels
+### :iphone: Devices

+The website is thoughtfully designed to deliver a seamless experience across various devices, including desktops, laptops, and mobile web browsers.
+This multi-device compatibility ensures that users can access and engage with Volunet's features from any location with internet connectivity.

+### :earth_americas: User Experience and Community Impact

+The user experience is at the forefront of Volunet's design and development process.
+The platform aims to make the volunteering journey enjoyable, rewarding, and inspiring for users.
+By facilitating connections between volunteers and non-profits, Volunet enables individuals to witness the tangible impact of their contributions to their communities and society at large.

+## :heavy_check_mark: Implemented Features

+The Volunet website is built on the foundation of several essential features, enhancing the platform's functionality and user experience:

+- User Registration and Authentication
+- Event Listings with Filtering and Sorting Options
+- Event Details and Information
+- User Comments and Ratings on Events
+- Event Like Functionality
+- User Applications for Events
+- Event Reporting System
+- Notification System for Users
+- User Profiles and Account Management
+- Administrative Features for Event Management

+## :link: API Endpoints

+### :mag_right: Get Events

+- Endpoint: `GET /api/v1/events`
+- Description: This endpoint returns a list of events filtered by the user and other criteria such as date.
+The events can also be sorted based on the event date.
+- Query Parameters:
+  - `user`: Filters the events by the user name.
+  - `date`: Filters the events by the date. the events.
+Multiple events can be provided by separating them with commas.

+### :mag: Get Event by ID

+- Endpoint: `GET /api/v1

+/events/:id`
+- Description: This endpoint retrieves detailed information about a specific event based on its unique ID.

+### :heavy_plus_sign: Create Event

+- Endpoint: `POST /api/v1/events`
+- Description: This endpoint allows organizer users to create new events.

+### :pencil: Update Event

+- Endpoint: `PUT /api/v1/events/:id`
+- Description: This endpoint enables the creator of an event or an administrator to update the event details.

+### :x: Delete Event

+- Endpoint: `DELETE /api/v1/events/:id`
+- Description: This endpoint allows the creator of an event or an administrator to delete an event from the platform.

+### :speech_balloon: Add Comment to Event

+- Endpoint: `POST /api/v1/events/:id/comments`
+- Description: Users can add comments to specific events using this endpoint.

+### :heavy_minus_sign: Delete Comment from Event

+- Endpoint: `DELETE /api/v1/events/:id/comments/:commentId`
+- Description: Users can remove their comments from specific events through this endpoint.

+### :+1: Add Like to Event

+- Endpoint: `PUT /api/v1/events/:id/likes`
+- Description: Users can express their appreciation for an event by adding likes using this endpoint.

+### :heavy_multiplication_x: Remove Like from Event

+- Endpoint: `DELETE /api/v1/events/:id/likes`
+- Description: Users can remove their like from an event using this endpoint.

+### :1234: Submit Rating for Event

+- Endpoint: `PUT /api/v1/events/:id/rating`
+- Description: Users can submit ratings for events using this endpoint.

+### :busts_in_silhouette: Join User to Event

+- Endpoint: `POST /api/v1/events/:id/users`
+- Description: Users can join an event through this endpoint.

+### :bust_in_silhouette: Remove User from Event

+- Endpoint: `DELETE /api/v1/events/:id/users`
+- Description: Users can be removed from an event using this endpoint.

+### :traffic_light: Get Application Status

+- Endpoint: `GET /api/v1/applications/:id/status`
+- Description: This endpoint allows users to check the status of their event application.

+### :warning: Submit Report

+- Endpoint: `POST /api/v1/reports`
+- Description: Users can submit a report about an event using this endpoint.

+## :closed_lock_with_key: Access Levels

 The Volunet website has three access levels, each with different permissions and functionalities:

-### Normal Users
+### :busts_in_silhouette: Normal Users

 Normal users have access to the following features: